MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/working-with-managed-desktop/work-with-app-control.md

 |Broad     | Enforced        |  Day 7       |

-You can pause or roll back this deployment at any time during the rollout.
+You can pause or roll back the deployment at any time during the rollout.
 To do this, open another service request with Operations.

 > [!NOTE]
 > If you pause the release of a signer rule, that rule must be either rolled back or completed before another rollout can start.